CADS-WSSU/CADS-Research-Projects/Spatial Justice/Input/README.md

 # Data Description
-The following tables contain detail descriptions of each of the variables in the datasets.
+The following tables contain detailed descriptions of each of the variables in the datasets.

 # Density Variables
 <table>